saishyam43-oss/Global_Electronics_Sales_Dashboard/README.md

 # 🧹 5.
 Data Cleaning Summary

 > *Before analysis, over 5 years of raw data (2016–2021) from five independent CSV files were audited, cleaned, and standardized in SQL.
-This process transformed the dataset from inconsistent and unreliable into a **99.6% geo-validated, analytics-ready model**.*
+This process transformed the dataset from inconsistent and unreliable into a **99.6% geo-validated, analytics-ready model** and helped to ensure that all subsequent insights are based on a trusted, analytics-ready foundation rather than exploratory assumptions.*

 ---